-Finally, as the viva can quickly move from a series of friendly questions to those that are more in-depth, take some time to think before answering.
-Don't worry about any periods of silence from the examiners, as this certainly isn't an indication that you're doing badly or you've failed.
+Finally, as the PhD viva can quickly move from a series of friendly questions to those that are more in-depth, take some time to think before answering.
+Don't worry about any periods of silence from the examiners, as this certainly isn't an indication that you're doing badly.

 Find out more

-- To explore the careers open to Doctoral graduates, see your PhD, what next?
+- Explore possible careers at your PhD, what next?